Mehrdad-hajizadeh/Awesome-AI4Sec-Sec4AI-resources/README.md

 Welcome to the **AI-for-Security-and-Security-for-AI** repository!

 This repository curates and organizes cutting-edge research at the intersection of **artificial intelligence (AI) and cybersecurity**, with a strong focus on both offensive threats and defensive applications.
-Specifically, it highlights how AI can be leveraged to enhance Security Operations Center (SOC) effectiveness — including threat detection, alert triage, incident response, and anomaly analysis.
-It also explores how to secure AI systems themselves against emerging threats like adversarial attacks, model extraction, and misuse of autonomous agents.

 Our goal is to provide a structured, up-to-date collection of papers that support:

-- **AI for Security**: Leveraging AI to improve core SOC functions such as threat detection, alert triage, anomaly detection, and incident response automation.
+- **AI for Security**: Leveraging AI to improve core Security Operation Center (SOC) functions such as threat detection, alert triage, anomaly detection, and incident response automation.
 - **Security for AI**: Evaluating AI systems robustness against adversarial attacks such as evasion, poisoning, LLM jailbreaking, and model theft.

 Papers are organized by research topic and publication year for easier navigation.